Kurama2212/enginemdf/README.md

 ## 🤝 Contributing

-This is a learning-driven project, contributions and feedback are welcome.
+This is a learning-driven project, but feedback and contributions are welcome.
-If you're using MDF files in the automotive field and have feature suggestions, feel free to open an issue.
+If you work with MDF files in the automotive field and have suggestions, feel free to open an issue.

 ---